Niegil-Francis/dobot_ws/README.md

-# Dobot Magician ROS control for speech recognition,reading, writing and drawing
+# Dobot Magician ROS control
 ![](ECODOBO_DOBOT_COMPRESSED.gif)

 A repository that contains ROS control of the dobot magician for read, write and draw operations.
 It integrates speech recognition and text detection, giving a starting point for users to work with the dobot magician via ROS.
+The end-effector can be switched to an extruder or laser module.

 This repository has been successfully implemented using ROS-melodic on ubuntu 18.04.
 Feel free to try it on kinetic as well and it should work.